-To Change the Burn Basket or Photo Disc Identification Options:
+To change the Burn Basket or Photo Disc Identification options:

-- 1. In any mode, click Tools | Options. - 2.
+- 1. In Manage mode, click Tools | Options. - 2.
 In the Options dialog box, click CD/DVD Management. - 3.
 On the CD/DVD Management page, set or change any of the options described below. - 4.
 Click OK to apply your changes and return to ACDSee.

-CD/DVD Management Options
+CD/DVD Management options

-Use disc volume label Attempts to identify a Photo Disc by its volume label.
-This settin is recommended if you are working with multi-session Photo Discs.
+Burn Basket Show Burn Basket Wizard welcome step Displays the Welcome step in the Burn Basket Wizard.
+Browse Opens the Browse For Folder dialog box where you can change the folder where Burn Basket files are stored.
+Photo Disc Identification Use disc volume label Attempts to identify a Photo Disc by its volume label.
+This setting is recommended if you are working with multi-session Photo Discs.
 Use disc serial number Attempts to identify a Photo Disc by its serial number.
 This setting is preferred when working with single-session Photo Discs, or importing or converting Photo Discs from a previous version of ACDSee.
-Show Burn Basket Wizard welcome step Displays the Welcome step in the Burn Basket Wizard.
-Browse Opens the Browse For Folder dialog box where you can change the folder where Burn Basket files are stored. volume label Use disc serial number Show Burn Basket Wizard welcome step